 To help you choose the best POS system for your business, here is a checklist of important factors for you to analyze your specific POS system needs.

-The decision of whether a free system is worth the lack of features is not one to take lightly.
-A POS system can drastically impact the effectiveness and accuracy of your business.
+A POS system can dramatically impact the effectiveness and accuracy of your business.
 Consider all of your specific needs to determine the best option for you.